manishrps/DP-900T00A-Azure-Data-Fundamentals/Instructions/Cloudlabs/Module 03: Lab 4: Manage Azure File storage.md

 3. Switch to the Azure portal and go to the page for your storage account starting with name **storage**.

-4. Under Settings, select Shared access signature, and create another SAS token, this time for your Cloud Shell.
+4. Under **Security + networking**, select **Shared access signature**, and create another SAS token, this time for your Cloud Shell.
 Specify the following settings, and then click Generate SAS and connection string:

     TABLE 2
     | Setting | Value |